awezmm/CytoSkaler/README.md

 [logo]: https://github.com/awezmm/CytoSkaler/blob/master/imagesForREADME/icon_resized.png "Logo Title Text 2"
 CytoSkaler is an imaging tool that can quantify cellular distribution of antibody staining in sub-cellular areas.
 First, CytoSkaler uses deep-learning to segment densely populated sub-cellar regions in single image stains.
 Then, it analyzes pixel distribution patterns in specific regions to generate metrics that can quantify preferential binding at those specific regions.

-CytoSkaler provides otherwise unknown quantitative data on relative preference of binding to different sub-cellular structures, not accounted for by assays like polyreactivity ELISAs.
+CytoSkaler produces otherwise unknown quantitative data on relative preference of binding to different sub-cellular structures, not accounted for by assays like polyreactivity ELISAs.

+Other imaging tools provide methods just for cell segmentation.
+However, CytoSkaler provides a method for cell segmentaion and an automated pipeline after segmentation that outputs specific metrics to measure antibody binding strength and specificity in any subcellular area that a user defines.

 <p align="center">
   <img width="100" height="100" src="https://github.com/awezmm/CytoSkaler/blob/master/imagesForREADME/icon_resized.png">